napierbw/PortfolioWebsite/README.md

 * Research roles include conducting experiments to determine how students best learn and attending conferences to present findings

+**Service Desk Technician, VCUCard Office, Richmond, VA, May/2018-November/2018**

+* Printed hundreds of identification cards, marketed VCUCard services to incoming students by going to orientations to spread information about VCUCard, and assisted customers over the phone.

+**Computer Technology Intern, Colonial Heights Public Schools, Colonial Heights, VA, Summers 2014-2017**

+* Imaged hundreds of computers and laptops, improved server racks by reorganizing cables, installed wireless access points across five schools, kept inventory of hardware in five schools using Excel

+* Lead a team of four students by ensuring proper completion of imaging, installation, and inventory

 Technical Experience
 --------------------

+Certifications
+:
+   * CompTIA A+
+   * VCIN Level 4 Security

+Academic Projects
+:

+    * Hot Wheels, VCU, Richmond, VA, Fall/2019 2nd Place, RamHacks
+         * Created a solution for CarMax to better mark their vehicles when they are reserved by customers by combining Unity AR, MongoDB Atlas clusters, Google Cloud Platform, and PyMongo.

+    * WorkClout, VCU, Richmond, VA, Spring/2019
+         * Built an Android application over the course of a semester that allows personalization of a user profile, login restrictions, and storing of user data in a FireStore database

 Primary Languages
 :